Bayesian inference of polymerase dynamics over the exclusion process: Model definition

 To match the available data that is coarse grained (Fig. \ref{fig:1}~B), instead of considering particles individually we rely on their hydrodynamics description, which is obtained as follows.
 We assume Euler scaling with constant $a$ and let $a \to 0, N \to \infty$, with $L:= N a$ held finite.
 We define the functions $\varrho:\mathbbm{R}^2 \to \mathbbm{R}^+_0$, $\tilde p:\mathbbm{R}\to\mathbbm{R}^+_0$, and $\tilde q:\mathbbm{R}\to\mathbbm{R}^+_0$ such that they are analytic and bounded on $]0,L[ \times ]0,\infty[$, $]0,L[$, and $]0,L[$, respectively, and

-we further assume that the left and right jump rates satisfy $\tilde{q}(x) = b \,\tilde{p}(x)$, $\forall x \in [0,L]$, with $0 \le b < 1$, where $b$ governs the relative strength of the non-equilibrium driving forces.
+We further assume that the left and right jump rates satisfy $\tilde{q}(x) = b \,\tilde{p}(x)$, $\forall x \in [0,L]$, with $0 \le b < 1$, where $b$ governs the relative strength of the non-equilibrium driving forces.
 The case $b=0$ corresponds to a \emph{totally asymmetric exclusion process} (TASEP), while the limit case $b=1$ corresponds to the \emph{symmetric exclusion process}.
-Intermediate values $0<b<1$ correspond to settings where the particles can jump in both directions, but are driven rightwards in average, as expected in molecular biology~\cite{Nudler1997, Julicher1998}.
+Intermediate values $0<b<1$ correspond to settings where the particles can jump in both directions, but are driven rightwards on average.
 A continuum-limit counterpart of equations~\eqref{eq:J}, as derived in references~\cite{Harris2004, Stinchcombe2011}, is

 which, using first-order Taylor expansion, yields

 To lighten the mathematical notation, we define the two quantities

 their ratio is constant in $x$, viz., ${\nu(x)}/{\lambda(x)} = {a}/{2} \, (1+b)/(1-b)$, which equals $a/2$ in the totally asymmetric case.